CALM a Course for Summer or AY 18/19

 These materials must be:

-- FREE Public Domain
+- FREE in the Public Domain

 - Openly licensed educational materials(Creative Commons or GNU license) that can be